-A common truism in recovery culture is that “addiction is a disease of isolation.”
+A common truism in recovery culture is that “addiction is a disease of isolation”.
 So, addicted people should avoid social distancing in every possible way.
-Experts make differences between physical distance and social distance emphasizing to keep physical distance, but make extra efforts to maintain social bonds during this time of enormous stress and dislocation.
+Experts make differences between physical distance and social distance emphasizing keeping physical distance.
+But they make extra efforts to maintain social bonds during this time of enormous stress and dislocation.

-The social isolation that is so important to prevent the spread of coronavirus makes impossible for people to attend peer-support groups, which are such a vital source of emotional and spiritual support to those who struggling to stay drug free.
+The social isolation that is so important to prevent the spread of coronavirus makes it impossible for people to attend peer-support groups, which are such a vital source of emotional and spiritual support to those who struggle to stay drug-free.

 Drug overdose is another problem for addicted people.
 Many people had used drugs with friends before isolation.
 Now they are using them alone, and there is no one nearby who could call 911 in the event of an overdose.
 As a consequence, police have been finding people dead in their apartments.